kdrag0n/protonaosp.kdrag0n.dev/docs/getting-started/install/install.md

 ## [Manual installation](manual.mdx) {#manual}

-You can also install ProtonAOSP manually if you have special requirements or prefer using the command line.
+You can also install ProtonAOSP manually from a computer if you have special requirements or prefer using the command line.
 This could brick your phone if you mess up, so be careful!
 [Install manually](manual.mdx)